 Following on from creating a health and safety policy, any business must identify any risks which may happen while employees are carrying out their duties.
 There are a variety of risks that might seem obvious, and these include falling off a ladder if employees are using a ladder or tripping over electrical cables.
 However, it’s vital that you take into account different hazards that necessarily don’t first jump into your mind.
 Workplace hazards can also include any allergy and skin complaints if working with substances, White Finger Vibration (Hand-Arm vibration syndrome) which is an industrial injury occurring if a worker is using heavy vibrating hand tools such as pneumatic drills, and stress.
 As stress can be one of the biggest causes of staff being absent from work, it’s important you assess and control the risk of your staff being under excessive pressure and demand.
 You should also regularly review any risks you’ve already identified and included in your health and safety policy in case anything has changed, or new employees are undertaking those duties.

 While having a detailed policy is key for your business from an owner’s perspective, you should also provide adequate training to all your employees to ensure they have the correct information on how to deal with any risks and hazards they may encounter and how to prevent risks themselves.
 By educating your workforce on the procedures and how to report hazards, you are effectively reducing one large job for yourself.
 If you are expanding your business, you may consider employing a new member of staff to become your health and safety officer.
 A dedicated officer will be able to provide training to your existing staff, as well as highlighting areas of your business where you can continuously improve your standards and regulations.
-It is worthwhile for this key employee to attend a safety show where they can participate in networking opportunities with fellow safety professionals and increase their expertise on a wide variety of health and safety areas.
+It is worthwhile for this key employee to attend a safety show where they can participate in networking opportunities with fellow safety professionals and increase their expertise on a wide variety of health and safety areas, visit safety.asse.org for more information.
 Once your health and safety officer has attended a conference or you’ve provided extra training, they will be inspired to reassess your company policy to see how they can evolve it.

 The Facilities You Provide